NeurodataWithoutBorders/nwb-guide/docs/tutorials/single_session.rst

   :alt: Metadata page with invalid Subject information

 However, we still need to add the Subject information—as noted by the red accents around that item.
-Let’s say that our subject is a male mouse with an age of P25W.
+Let’s say that our subject is a male mouse with an age of P25W, which represents 25 weeks old.

 .. figure:: ../assets/tutorials/single/metadata-subject-complete.png
   :align: center